Stella Maris Therapeutics

 Sodium butyrate is generally recognized as safe and well tolerated.
 Some individuals may experience mild digestive discomfort, such as gas, bloating, loose stools, or abdominal cramps—effects that are common with many gut health supplements as the body adjusts.
 No serious health issues have been documented at normal supplemental doses.
 Starting with a lower dose and gradually increasing may help minimize discomfort and improve tolerance.

 Stella Maris Therapeutics uses only the highest quality ingredients that undergo rigorous quality control testing.
 We never add artificial flavors or colors to mask the natural aroma.
 This ensures that our product remains pure and effective.
 Because of this, our customers don’t have to worry about unwanted side effects that can come from artificial additives.
-While butyrate naturally has a strong scent, we use a sodium butyrate form, which helps reduce its ability to become volatile and emit a strong pungetn smell while retaining all health benefits.
+While butyrate naturally has a strong scent, we use a sodium butyrate form, which helps reduce its ability to become volatile and emit a strong pungent smell while retaining all health benefits.

 We use capsules that are specifically formulated to withstand stomach acid and small intestine tract.
 The capsules are made of cellulose and gellan gum - two natural products that are specifically digested by bacteria once they reach the large intestine (colon).
 Using our encapsulation strategy, we ensure that butyrate reaches the side where it will be utilized by intestinal cells to promote gut health.